How to Choose an E‑Signature Solution

 - Multiple channels: Does the solution enable you to optimize user experience via multiple channels such as the Web, retail, call center or out in the field?

-- Multiple pricing plans: Does the solution offer a pricing model that aligns with your business needs?
+- Multiple pricing plans: Does the solution offer a cost-effective pricing model that aligns with your business needs?
 Are there paid plans and free plans?
 How limited is the functionality of the signature platform between the available plans?
 Does the provider have a reputation for inflating the price at the time of renewal?
 How is pricing determined for a single user compared to multiple team members?

 2. Custom Branding